dotnet/infer/BUILDING.md

 Helper scripts `netcoretest.sh` and `monotest.sh` for running unit tests on .NET Core and Mono respectively are located in the `test` folder.

-## Using MKL on x64 platform
+## Fast matrix operations with Intel MKL
-`Infer.Net` supports optional [Single Dynamic Library](https://software.intel.com/en-us/articles/intel-math-kernel-library-intel-mkl-linkage-and-distribution-quick-reference-guide)-linkage to Intel MKL.
-This model seems to have a known [issue](https://software.intel.com/en-us/articles/a-new-linking-model-single-dynamic-library-mkl_rt-since-intel-mkl-103).
-Steps below describe how to use Intel MKL with `Infer.Net`.
+Matrix operations in Infer.NET can be significantly accelerated by building with Intel MKL support.
+This requires building Infer.NET with a special option.
+In Runtime project settings > Build:
+1. Add ";LAPACK" to the Conditional compilation symbols.
+1. Check `Allow unsafe code`.

+You can also use other BLAS/LAPACK libraries compatible with MKL.
+If your library is not called "mkl_rt.dll", change the `dllName` string in [Lapack.cs](https://github.com/dotnet/infer/blob/master/src/Runtime/Core/Maths/Lapack.cs).

+When using use this special build of Infer.NET, you must tell your code where to find the MKL dynamic libraries.
 1. Download [Intel MKL](https://software.intel.com/en-us/mkl/) which includes redistributables.
-Typically, this is installed in  "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\redist\intel64_win".
-We'll reference this folder as `MKL_DIR`.
+Typically, this is installed in  `C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\redist\intel64_win`.
+We'll reference this folder as *MKL_DIR*.
-1. Navigate to `MKL_DIR\mkl` and rename `mkl_rt.dll` to `mkl.dll`.
-1. Add `MKL_DIR\mkl` and `MKL_DIR\compiler` to PATH environment variable.
+1. (Optional) Add *MKL_DIR* to the environment variable PATH.
+If you do this, the remaining steps are unnecessary, but your code will only run on machines where this has been done.
+1. Add the MKL dynamic libraries as items to your project that uses Infer.NET.
-1. In Runtime project settings > Build > Add a conditional compilation symbol `LAPACK`.
+   1. `Project > Add Existing Item`
-1. In Runtime project settings > Build > Check `Allow unsafe code`.
-1. In TestApp project settings (or project of your choice), add all the paths for MKL redistributables as Reference paths.
-1. Restart Visual Studio or Command Prompt.
-1. Run TestApp (or project of your choice).
-1. An alternative to having two paths defined is to copy all dlls into one folder and add that folder to PATH as well as reference it from the project.
+   2. Navigate to your MKL binaries folder *MKL_DIR*.
+   3. Change the file type dropdown to "All Files".
+   4. Select the libraries listed in the [MKL linkage guide](https://software.intel.com/en-us/articles/intel-math-kernel-library-intel-mkl-linkage-and-distribution-quick-reference-guide): `mkl_rt.dll`, `mkl_intel_thread.dll`, `mkl_core.dll`, `libiomp5md.dll`, etc.
+   5. Click "Add" or "Add as Link"
+1. For each of the added items, change the "Copy to output directory" property to "Copy if newer".
+When you build your project, the MKL libraries will be included alongside the Infer.NET libraries.